Satellite constructions and geometric classification of Brunnian links: Appendix

+\begin{proof}[Proof of Proposition \ref{prop:sumtree}] The proof will be split into two parts, existence and uniqueness.

-A nontrivial decomposition of a Brunnian link $L$ is equivalent to a collection of disjoint unknotted tori $T_1 \cup T_2 \cup ... \cup T_n$ in $S^3$.
-Each $T_i$ decomposes $L$ as a s-sum of two Brunnian links, and if some solid tori bounded by other tori are instead by their core, $T_i$ still decomposes this Brunnian link as an s-sum.
-Since Hopf link is not s-prime, there are no parallel tori in the collection.
+{\sc Existence}.
+Given a Brunnian link $L$, an s-sum decomposition with no Hopf link factor is equivalent to a collection of disjoint unknotted essential tori $\{T_1, T_2, ... ,T_n\}$ in $S^3 -L$.
+Each $T_i$ decomposes $L$ as an s-sum.
+If some solid tori bounded by other tori are replaced by their cores, $T_i$ still decomposes this Brunnian link as an s-sum.
+There are no parallel tori in the collection since Hopf link is not s-prime.
+We add these tori in succession into $S^3$.
+Each step gives an s-sum decomposition.

-We add such tori one by one into $S^3$ to decompose $L$ step by step.
-Each step produces one more factor of s-sum.
-Suppose a Brunnian link $L$ is decomposed as $L_1 (C_1)$ and $L_2 (C_2)$.
+Now in a step, suppose $L$ is decomposed as $L_1 (C_1)$ and $L_2 (C_2)$.
 If both $L_1$ and $L_2$ has more than two component, it's called a \emph{big step}.
-If not, it's called a \emph{small step}.
-In a big step, $L_1$ and $L_2$ both have the numbers of components less than $L$, so there are finitely many big steps in total.
+Otherwise, it's called a \emph{small step}.
+In each big step, $L_1$ and $L_2$ both have the numbers of components less than $L$.
+So there are finitely many big steps in total.
+In each small step, without loss of generality, we may assume $L_2$ has two components and $L_1$ has the same number of components as $L$.

-For each component of $L$, there exist disks bounded by it and intersecting other components.
+Consider the disks bounded by a component of $L$ intersecting other components.
 We take the least number of the intersecting points among all such disks.
-The \emph{total intersection number} of $L$ is defined to be the sum of such numbers for all components.
-In each small step, we may assume $L_1$ has the same number of components as $L$ and $L_2$ has two components.
-By Lemma \ref{lem: hopf}, the total intersection number of $L_1$ is less than $L$.
+The \emph{total intersection number} of $L$ is the sum of such numbers over all components of $L$.
+By Lemma \ref{lem: hopf}, the total intersection number of $L_1$ is less than that of $L$.
 The same holds when we decompose $L_2$.
-So there are at most finitely many steps between two big steps.
-Therefore there are finitely many steps in total.
+So there are finitely many small steps between two big steps.
+It follows that there are finitely many steps in total.